Robots were made to serve us. But now they have other plans …

-This well-bred take on dystopian science fiction — part cyberpunk, part science fiction techno thriller — combines the spark of uprising and war with surprising insights into the human condition through artificial eyes.
+Robot Proletariat is the first book in the world of THE INEVITABLE — a unique take on dystopian science fiction which combines the spark of uprising and war with surprising insights into the human condition … through artificial eyes.